Injustice 2: Plot

 The game begins with Kara Zor-El and an infant Kal-El escaping from Krypton during Brainiac's invasion of the planet.
 Aided by Kara's mother, they manage to escape aboard pods headed to Earth, but Kara's ship is knocked off course.
 Years later, prior to the events of the first game, Batman and his son Robin attempt to stop Superman's Regime from executing Arkham Asylum inmates.
 Failing to dissuade Superman, Batman fights him but is attacked by Robin, who prefers Superman's methods.
-Batman defeats Robin, but the latter leaves with Superman to join the Regime anyway after executing Victor Zsasz.
+Batman defeats Robin, but the latter leaves with Superman to join the Regime after executing Victor Zsasz.

-In the present, five years after the Regime's fall, Batman and his Insurgency are attempting to rebuild society.
+In the present, 2 years after the Regime's fall, Batman and his Insurgency are attempting to restore social order.
 They learn of a new faction, the Society, composed of villains spearheaded by Gorilla Grodd, who seeks global domination.
-Black Canary, Green Arrow and a reformed Harley Quinn are tasked by Batman with stopping the Society, and track them down to Slaughter Swamp, where they form an alliance with Swamp Thing.
+Black Canary, an alternate universe Green Arrow, and a reformed Harley Quinn are tasked by Batman with stopping the Society and track them to Slaughter Swamp, where they encounter Swamp Thing.
 Following the villains to Gorilla City, the heroes are warned by Doctor Fate of an incoming threat.
 Black Canary and Green Arrow are abducted by Brainiac, the mastermind behind the Society, who intends to add Earth to his collection of shrunken planets.
 After Brainiac takes over Batman's communications hub, Brother Eye, Batman searches for allies to defeat him.

 While Catwoman, a double agent for Batman in the Society, rescues Harley, a reformed Flash and Green Lantern join Batman to take down Brainiac.
 Green Lantern is sent to recruit Aquaman, who agrees to help after Brainiac attacks Atlantis.
 Meanwhile, Black Adam, Wonder Woman, and Kara (who was rescued by Adam years prior and adopted the Supergirl alias) break Nightwing and Cyborg out of prison in an attempt to re-establish the Regime and defeat Brainiac.
-They are defeated by Blue Beetle and Firestorm before Batman arrives.
-Batman frees Superman and forms a reluctant alliance with the Regime members on the condition that no one is killed in the upcoming battles.
+They are stopped by Blue Beetle and Firestorm before Batman arrives.
+Batman frees Superman and reluctantly allies with the Regime members on the condition that no one is killed in the upcoming battles.